ThatCoolCoder/tablet-tilt-joystick/README.md

 Runs a light web server which you can connect to in a browser on your tablet.

-**It currently does not work on newer versions of IOS (> 12.2 I think) as Apple requires https in order to use motion**
+**It currently does not work on newer versions of Ipad Safari (those with IOS >= 12.2 I think) as Apple requires https in order to use motion**

 ## Basic usage